 A- to A** Work which displays a thorough grasp of the subject, with evidence of further study, deeper thought, originality of approach and excellent written skills.

-- Developed a sense of specific personal, social and administrative responsibility within a prescribed community context, involving a considerable degree of independent work in the chosen host institution.
+On completion of the module, students will be able to take personal, social and administrative responsibility within a prescribed community context, involving a considerable degree of independent work.

-- Demonstrated a sound understanding of the theoretical basis underpinning an informed approach to the promotion and management of the arts.
+On completion of the module, students will be able to analyse the theoretical basis underpinning an informed approach to the promotion of the arts in the community.

 Teaching and Learning Strategy

 Individual supervision as required, up to a total of 4 hours.